User Guide

 commands by combining multiple commands together.
 This is a powerful tool that removes the need for

-command specifically stores a new macro into
+repetitive long-winded command execution.
+The macro command specifically stores a new macro into

 your McGymmy system.